dqops/dqo/docs/checks/column/integrity/lookup-key-found-percent.md

 # lookup key found percent data quality checks

-Column-level check that ensures that there are no more than a minimum percentage of values matching values in another table column.
+A column-level check that ensures that there are no more than a minimum percentage of values matching values in another table column.

 ___